Get alerts of updates about «Division of Infection Control»

 - prevention of infectious diseases

-The division is responsible for preparedness relating to risk assessment, prevention and detection of infectious disease outbreaks, and environmental incidents that may have adverse health effects.
+The division is responsible for preparedness relating to risk assessment, prevention and detection of infectious disease outbreaks.

 There are three on-call duty officers:

 - Poisons Information Centre provides advice and guidance to the general public and health professionals

 - Infectious disease control duty medical officer provides a consultation helpline for health professionals